bk138/gromit-mpx/README.md

     xinput --reattach <slave-id> <master-id-of-'two'> # reattach slave

-If you attach a keyboard slave device to the newly created second master, it's hotkey will activate annotation mode for the associated pointer only.
+If you attach a keyboard slave device to the newly created second master, its hotkey will activate annotation mode for the associated pointer only.
 This way, can use a second pair of input devices to annotate while continuing to work normally with the first pair.